EticaAI/forum/README.md

 ## [Process automation for Etica.AI partners](https://github.com/EticaAI/forum/projects/1)

 Let us collaborate so that the time spent helping Etica.AI be potentiated for positive impact in the world and allow those same people to have quality time with and for the humans who love them.

+## [Etica.AI organization at GitHub]

+See [github.com/EticaAI](https://github.com/EticaAI) for a complete list of repositories maintained by this organization.
+Not all are listed here.